chimera-linux/cports/Packaging.md

 A simple lazy wrapper around `take_progs` returning a function that you should return from a subpackage (e.g. `return self.default_progs()`).

+The `man` argument is passed as is to `take_progs`.
 The `extra` argument can specify additional things to take.
 If `extra` is a `list`, each item in the list is passed to `take()` (without any other arguments).
 Otherwise it is considered a callable and called as is without argunents.

 <a id="api_util"></a>
 ### Utility API